Annual speeches by heads of state and government: Impact

-Leaders have used their annual speeches to announce major policies or disclose their own political opinions.
+Leaders have used their annual speeches to announce major policy decisions or disclose their own political opinions.
+In 2023, king Mohammed VI of Morocco announced an initiative to link the countries of the Sahel with the Atlantic coast in his address coinciding with the anniversary of the Green March.
 At the end of 2024, presidents Alassane Ouattara and Bassirou Diomaye Faye announced the withdrawal of French forces or military bases from their respective countries during their New Year's addresses, coming as part of the wider French military withdrawal from West Africa.
-On the same day, Polish rightwing president Andrzej Duda used his to publicly criticize the policies of the third government of prime minister Donald Tusk, which was drawn from an opposition coalition.
-King Mohammed VI of Morocco announced an initiative to "enable the Sahel countries to have access to the Atlantic Ocean" in his 2023 address coinciding with the anniversary of the Green March.
+In his final New Year's address that same day, Polish president Andrzej Duda, a member of Law and Justice, criticized the policies of the third cabinet of prime minister Donald Tusk, which was drawn from an opposition coalition.

-In some cases, heads of state also used these broadcasts to announce their resignation from office or abdication, as did Grand Dukes Jean and Henri of Luxembourg and Queen Margrethe II of Denmark.
-President of Russia Boris Yeltsin did so in his New Year address at the end of 1999, paving the way for prime minister Vladimir Putin to ascend to power.
+In some cases, heads of state also used annual speeches to announce their resignation or abdication.
+They include Grand Dukes Jean and Henri of Luxembourg and Queen Margrethe II of Denmark, who first publicly announced their respective abdications in their Christmas or New Year's Eve messages.
+Russian president Boris Yeltsin resigned shortly after delivering his New Year address at the end of 1999, paving the way for prime minister Vladimir Putin to ascend to power.
 Alternatively, they may also publicly decline re-election for an additional term; this was the case for Icelandic presidents Ólafur Ragnar Grímsson and Guðni Th.
 Jóhannesson.

-Occasionally, some of their speeches have also been parodied in popular culture, as was the case for French presidents.
+In popular culture, speeches have been the subject of satirical parodies, as was the case for French presidents and kings of Spain.